kinecosystem/kin-core-docs/docs/android.md

 ### Listening to account creation

-Account creation on the blockchain network, can be observed, by adding create account listener using `BlockchainEvents`:
+Account creation on the blockchain network can be observed by adding a create account listener, using `BlockchainEvents`:

 ```java
 ListenerRegistration listenerRegistration = account.blockchainEvents()